operate-first/sre/process/incident_management.md

 ### Supporting SRE / Parallel Investigator
 A parallel investigator is someone who will be involved hands-on in investigating and helping the fast recovery of the incident.
-A parallel investigator will get involved either by the Incident Commander or by any other members of the slack channel.
+A parallel investigator will get involved either by the Incident Commander or by any other members of the IM channel.

 #### Responsibilities
-The investigators have the responsibility to describe the action they are taking in the dedicated slack channel to ensure that there is awareness on the steps being taken for the recovery of everyone involved in the process.
+The investigators have the responsibility to describe the action they are taking in the dedicated IM channel to ensure that there is awareness on the steps being taken for the recovery of everyone involved in the process.
 This can also be done by someone else assisting in the investigation while the main investigator is busy with the recovery.

 ### Incident Commander